ms606/How-Javascript-Works/README.md

-Section 4: Types in Javascript
+#Section 4: Types in Javascript
-    1. Statically typed language: Declare the variables before using them. e.g. int a;
+    1. Statically typed language: Declare the variables before using them. (usually prevent bugs and usually helps in error handling) e.g. int a;
                  a = 100;

     2. Dynamically typed language: You can declare the variables without really specifying in that strictness / boundness.
-Here the type checking is done on the run time. e.g. var a = 100;
+Here the type checking is done on the run time.    (allows to be more flexible and write the code faster) e.g. var a = 100;